Dissecting Stories: Analyzing Story Elements

 - Ask the class to sketch out the general flow of their stories using the elements of the plot roller coaster.

 - Give students time to write their stories.

 - Challenge students to write clear rising actions and falling actions leading up to/following the climaxes of their story.

 - Ask students to analyze written stories using the plot roller coaster, then use what they learned about the structure of the stories to inspire their own writing.

 - For students who are struggling, focus only on problem and solution.
 Have them create stories around the idea that all stories have a problem and solution.
 Don't worry about the ideas of introductions and conclusions or rising/falling actions.

 - Encourage students to write their stories on Google Docs, where their peers can also leave them clear comments.

 - Notice how students' plot roller coasters match their stories.
 Are they representing each element of the roller coaster in their stories?

 - Have students read their stories to each other.
-After listening to a peer's story, ask each student to share what they think the story's introduction, problem, and resolution are.
+After listening to a peer's story, ask each student to describe the overall structure of the story (introduction, problem, resolution, conclusion).